 In the structure of total assets, financial assets represent the largest share.
-Starting from the end of 2016, when this position amounted to EUR 1.030m, we added EUR 3.7m from the afore-mentioned acquisition of the Macedonian pension fund.
-Overall, financial investments are expected to increase at 2016-2022 CAGR of 1.4%.
-When it comes to technical provisions, we expect them to increase by 2.5% CAGR up to 2022.
+We started with the position value of EUR 1.030m recorded at the end of 2016.
+We added the aforementioned acquisition of the Macedonian pension fund and our targeted investment return.
+This way we got EUR 1,056m at the end of 2017, estimating future growth at 1.2% CAGR up to 2022.
+When it comes to technical provisions, we expect them to increase by 2.4% CAGR up to 2022.
 Although unearned premiums, mathematical provisions, claims provisions and other technical provisions are difficult to forecast, we rely on the premise that past experience, adjusted for the effects of current developments and likely trends, is an appropriate basis for predicting future outcomes.